starling021/utop-a/README.md

 # Utopia Framework execution

 ```
-To execute Utopia Framework you
+To run Utopia Framework you should
-should execute the following command.
+execute the following command.
 ```

 > utopia